|Learn how to encourage historic preservation and the economic and other benefits.|

 If incentives are the carrot, regulations are the stick that can help to convince developers and others to preserve historic properties.
 Often the two are used together in order to ensure preservation that is appropriate and competent.
 Regulations can be attached to historic preservation in various ways:

 These are areas designated by the federal government or the state as historic because of the uniqueness of their architecture; the fact that all the buildings in the area date from a specific period, although none may be architecturally distinct in and of itself; or their association with particular historic events or figures.
-Some ways that historic districts may be regulated:
+Some ways which historic districts may be regulated:

 - Building appearance.
 Design of renovations, paint colors, types of ornamentation or windows, etc., might all have to be approved by an oversight body.